Doummarzhb/to-do-application/README.md

 ## 📝 About the Project
 A modern and responsive **To Do App** built using **React + TypeScript + Vite**, connected to **MockAPI** for real backend simulation.
-The app allows users to manage tasks with full **CRUD** operations and a smooth drag-and-drop interface. save  local storage  and in mockapi
+The app allows users to manage tasks with full **CRUD** operations and a smooth drag-and-drop interface. save  local storage  and in mockApi and create 2 branches master and feature/todo_section

 ---

 ## 🚀 Features